-Before setting out on your next road trip, consider these summer driving tips that our friendly in-house subject matter expert on Transportation of Danger Goods, Tracey Thibeau, Senior Safety Consultant with Yardstick Training has considered.
-Over his 30 years of experience he knows a thing or two about road safety.
+Before setting out on your next road trip, consider these summer driving tips that our friendly in-house subject matter expert on Transportation of Danger Goods, Tracey Thibeau, Senior Safety Consultant with Danatec has considered.
+Over his 30 years-of-experience he knows a thing or two about road safety.

 “One of the first things that people do is jump into their car and drive off,” said Thibeau on road side safety considerations.
 “Very few check over their vehicle from top to bottom before a major road trip.”